 From sequin minis to clown costumes, we always seem to be wearing outfits that were not intended for wearing in broad daylight.

 "So this didn’t happen to me, but I witnessed it.
 Freshman year my room had the perfect view of all the other freshman dorms.
 One Sunday around lunchtime, I happened to glance out the window.
 It was pouring outside, like bad New England style with puddles everywhere.
 Then I noticed this girl walking to the dorm directly in front of mine.
 She had a black mini skirt on, one heel (the other was in her hand), and a glittery tank-top.
 Her hair had probably been in a clean stylish up-do the night before, but it looked like she hadn't brushed her hair in 3 days.
 She had a purse in the other hand and I'm pretty sure her skirt was twisted sideways.
 The poor girl was trampling home in the rain, midday.
 The humiliation!
-I guarantee I was not the only person watching.” - Marion, a junior at Boston College
+I guarantee I was not the only person watching.” - Marion, Boston College

 “I went to a Halloween party dressed like a sexy clown, partied a little too hard, and slept over my boyfriend at the time's dorm room.
 Needless to say, I had to do the walk of shame with a smeared red nose, striped socks, a super short polka dot dress and heels in hand.
-Not my proudest moment!” - Claire, a sophomore at Penn State University
+Not my proudest moment!” - Claire, Penn State University

 ”During my freshman year (obviously, my most shameful year in terms of hook-ups), for some reason I would only ever have to do the walk-of-shame when it was either raining or after a themed costume party.
 This being said, my worst walk-of-shame ever was the ever-feared November 1st: the morning after Halloween.
 I had gone out as a not-so-innocent Alice in Wonderland, and regretfully made the decision to stay the night at my current hook-up's dorm.
 The next morning, not only was it freezing outside, but it was also pouring down rain, thus leaving me no choice.
-Yes, I borrowed my hook-up's rain-coat which, as you can imagine, was longer than my costume, forcing me to traipse across campus seemingly naked to onlookers.” - Chloe, a junior at New York University
+Yes, I borrowed my hook-up's rain-coat which, as you can imagine, was longer than my costume, forcing me to traipse across campus seemingly naked to onlookers.” - Chloe, New York University

 “It was the weekend before my birthday and my friends and I were out celebrating at a club.
 I ended up going home with a guy and begged him for a ride home in the morning when I realized how far away his place was from mine.
 He said no so I began my birthday walk of shame with a tiara in hand.
 Halfway back to my place, I ran into a girl who was wearing an oversized men’s tee and carrying her high heels.
 I laughed, smiled, and said “good, you too.”
 We instantly bonded.
 I was happy to hear she didn’t even think I was on a walk of shame.
 This poor girl was so embarrassed and ashamed but I think I helped ease her nerves by chatting about our nights, our majors, and life in general.
 Lucky for her she only had to walk about a block, I on the other hand, had to walk all the way across campus.
 I almost wore my birthday tiara from the night before just to spice things up a bit.
-Imagine the stares I would have gotten!” - Megan, a junior at the University of Southern California
+Imagine the stares I would have gotten!” - Megan, University of Southern California

 Humiliation Saving Tip #1: Bring a change of clothes if you think you’re going to spend the night out.